 1. Use Google Suggest & Related Searches

 One way to find long-tail keywords is to use search engines themselves.
 This allows you to see what people are searching for in real time.
-Google’s suggest and related keywords offer some insights into the most-used long-tail keywords that people are searching.
+Google’s suggestions and related keywords offer some insights into the most-used long-tail keywords that people are searching for.
 Google Suggest is the auto-suggest that automatically drops down when you start typing keywords into the search engine.
 Once you type something in a search query, Google provides a set of related keywords at the end of the page, including a few that are long-tail keywords.
 Use those related keywords as your guide to see if any of them have potential value to you.

 2. Browse Wikipedia